Get

 If it is safe to do so and if your pet is not overtly uncomfortable, you may be able to gently look for signs of a problem by evaluating your pet’s foot.
 In many cases, a swollen foot is very painful, so your pet may be unwilling to allow you to look at it unassisted or without the benefit of pain control.

-If your pet is experiencing a swollen paw, you should schedule an appointment with your veterinarian.
-Your veterinarian will evaluate your dog and ask questions about their history to better understand what may be occurring.
-In many situations, your veterinarian may need to provide your pet with pain medications or even sedation to allow for a thorough examination.
+If your pet is experiencing a swollen paw, you should schedule an appointment with a veterinarian.
+The veterinarian will evaluate your dog and ask questions about their history to better understand what may be occurring.
+In many situations, the veterinarian may need to provide your pet with pain medications or even sedation to allow for a thorough examination.

 Radiographs or X-rays will likely be recommended to check for fractures or breaks.